khainesesr/pyesrlogger-package/readme.md

 # Package Description

-This package provides a simple logging decorator for Python jobs, to insert rows to an SQL table on both success and failure.
+This package provides a simple logging decorator for Python jobs.
+This decorator will insert rows to an SQL table on both success and failure, and send an email on failure to specified individuals.

 ## Installation